BlueHades74/FireEscape/README.md

 Fire Escape is centered around firefighting and rescue.
 Players will navigate burning buildings to:

-* Engage in Split-screen Couch Co-op gameplay, supporting 2 players or a player and AI.
+* Engage in Co-op gameplay, supporting 4 player and AI.
 * Experience a Top-Down perspective.
 * Save people and extinguish fires.